bobo2016/react-redux-app/README.md

 **or**

-Clone from git and rename directory to your app name.
+Clone from git in a desired project directory.
 ```
 git clone https://github.com/LEINWAND/create-react-redux-app awesome-app
 ```